Introduction to Natural Health Philosophy

 In order to maintain our maximum health potential throughout a lifetime, I believe that it is necessary to supplement our diets.
 Due to modern farming methods, overworking of the soil, and the depletion of beneficial bacteria in the soil by pesticide use, the foods we eat today are lacking in sufficient quantities of many trace minerals.
 Food processing techniques designed to extend shelf-life destroy many important nutrients—especially vitamins, enzymes and phytonutrients.
 Furthermore, for many of us a stressful lifestyle and polluted environment increases our need for certain vitamins, minerals, and phytonutrients.

-Today's typical diet in the industrialized nations, although high in calories, is grossly lacking in the nutrients we require for good health.
-Sometimes the effects of this malnutrition do not show up until later in life, when chronic diseases like heart disease, cancer, arthritis, and osteoporosis are most likely to occur.
-But for many of us the effects are present even today, with a decreased ability to fight off disease and a general lack of energy and vitality.
+Today's typical diet, although high in calories, is grossly lacking in the nutrients we require for good health.
+When we don't get the nutrients we need we tend to overeat, in our body's futile attempt to get what is lacking.
+Sometimes the effects of this malnutrition shows up in weight gain, or in difficulty in maintaining our ideal weight.
+Sometimes they don't show up until later in life, when chronic diseases like heart disease, cancer, arthritis, and osteoporosis are most likely to occur.
+For most of us this shows up as a decreased ability to fight off disease and a general lack of energy and vitality.
 We will cover nutritional supplementation more thoroughly in the remaining lessons of this course.

 We have briefly covered the Five Fundamentals of Health, the five areas of lifestyle that we must attend to in order to reach our maximum health potential.
 To help you remember them, remember the acronym CLEAN: